TayyabUrRehman862/movie-genre-api/README.md

 - 🧠 Trained on the TMDB 5000 Movie Dataset
 - ⚙️ Built with FastAPI + scikit-learn
 - 🔁 Includes a model training pipeline.
-- 🧪 Unit-tested with pytest
+- 🧪 Unit-tested with pytest.
 - 📦 Docker-ready + CI/CD via GitHub Actions

 ---